11ty/11ty-website/docs/resources.md

 ## {{ subtitle }} and Buzzwords

-Bask in the warmth of this feel-good industry jargon.
+Bask in the warm glow of this _“Nobody ever got fired for buying IBM”_-style feel-good industry jargon.

 ### Static Sites